enze-chen/mse_142_cr/README.md

 ## Contributing

 There are many ways to contribute!
-From readers, I welcome any and all feedback through [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSfBslPX-CTW2bvkPTJsWzHlVSHXC_u8ixhXTY8gSjVxzC-yyA/viewform).
+From readers, we welcome any and all feedback.
-You can also follow the GitHub workflow and [file an Issue](https://github.com/enze-chen/mse_142_cr/issues) at the top.
+If you're reading this on GitHub, feel free to [file an Issue](https://github.com/enze-chen/mse_142_cr/issues) or email Enze directly.

 If you would like to work on updating the coursereader, even better!
 After cloning this repo, you will need to have [LaTeX]("http://www.latex-project.org/") installed on your system in order to work with it.